 The difference between IMS, WMS, ERP, BI, and Inact

-Do you understand the difference between ERP, BI, IMS, WMS, and Inact?
-Or do you lack understanding of what exactly is the best investment?
+Do you actually understand the difference between ERP, BI, IMS, WMS, and Inact?

 It can be difficult to navigate the different system types in the supply chain landscape.

-You already have an ERP, perhaps you also have an IMS and BI that produce a sea of reports and dashboards.
+You already have an ERP system.
+Perhaps also an IMS, WMS, and BI dashboards.

 Why does the confusion arise?